 - Trademark it.

-It’s wise to take the necessary legal measures to avoid any conflicts regarding your company’s brand name, ensuring you get all rights reserved.
+It’s wise to take the necessary legal measures to avoid conflicts regarding your company’s brand name, ensuring you get all rights reserved.

 3. Secure Funding